neondatabase/website/content/docs/guides/protected-branches.md

 ## New passwords generated for Postgres roles on child branches

 When you create a branch in Neon, it includes all Postgres databases and roles from the parent branch.
 By default, Postgres roles on the child branch will have the same passwords as on the parent branch.
 However, this does not apply to protected branches.
-When you create a child branch from a protected branch, new passwords are generated for the Postgres roles on the child branch.
+When you create a child branch from a protected branch, new passwords are generated for the matching Postgres roles on the child branch.

 This behavior is designed to prevent the exposure of passwords that could be used to access your protected branch.
 For example, if you have designated a production branch as protected, the automatic password change for child branches ensures that you can create child branches for development or testing without risking access to data on your production branch.

 <Admonition type="important" title="Feature notes">
 - This feature was released on July, 31, 2024.
-If you have existing CI scripts that create branches from protected branches, please be aware that passwords for Postgres roles on those newly created branches will now differ.
+If you have existing CI scripts that create branches from protected branches, please be aware that passwords for matching Postgres roles on those newly created branches will now differ.
 If you depend on those passwords being the same, you'll need to make adjustments to get the correct connection details for those branches.
     - After a branch is created, the up-to-date connection string is returned in the output of the [Create Branch GitHub Action](/docs/guides/branching-github-actions#create-branch-action).
     - The [Reset Branch GitHub Action](/docs/guides/branching-github-actions#reset-from-parent-action) also outputs connection string values, in case you are using this action in your workflows.
     - The Neon CLI supports a [connection-string](/docs/reference/cli-connection-string) command for retrieving a branch's connection string.
-- Resetting or restoring a child branch from a protected parent branch currently restores Postgres role passwords on the child branch to those used on the protected parent branch.
+- Resetting or restoring a child branch from a protected parent branch currently restores passwords for matching Postgres roles on the child branch to those used on the protected parent branch.
 This issue will be addressed in an upcoming release.
 See [reset from parent](/docs/introduction/point-in-time-restore) to understand how Neon's branch reset and restore features work.
 </Admonition>

 ## How to apply IP restrictions to protected branches